Karthik-shetty-964/Client-Management-System/README.md

 ## To install this project in your pc
 Note : Make sure that you have angular cli installed in your system to use this application

-1. Clone this repository by using `git clone https://github.com/Karthik-shetty-964/Client-Record-Management-System.git`
+1. Clone this repository by using `git clone https://github.com/Karthik-shetty-964/Client-Management-System.git`

 2. Run `npm install`.
-This will install all the dependencies
+This will install all the required dependencies.

 3. Run the json-server using `json-server src/db.json`.
 This will run the json-server.
 You can see it in `http://localhost:3000`